The Strangest Food Laws in Every State

 In Las Cruces, New Mexico, don’t get caught carrying a lunchbox down Main Street—even if it’s a super cool lunch box, like these.
 This rule is a real head-scratcher, but we hear it’s designed to encourage folks to patronize area restaurants.

 Until 2016 in New York City, it was illegal to have booze with brunch.
-Today, however, we can celebrate a whole year of mid-morning mimosa opportunities.
+Today, however, we can celebrate with all kinds of mid-morning mimosa opportunities.
 We love this reader-submitted Orange-Apricot Mimosa Punch.

 In Marion, Ohio, it’s illegal to eat a doughnut while walking backward.
-They’d probably prefer we eat buckeyes (backward and forward), considering they’re part of the Buckeye State.
+They’d probably prefer we eat buckeyes (backward and forward), considering they’re in the Buckeye State.

 We’ve been told it’s verboten to eat ice cream on Sunday in Oregon.
 True or not, we’re just glad the state’s famous Marionberry Pie is still 100% okay.

 Taste of Home

 Ever had the urge to throw pickle juice on a trolley?
 Apparently, someone in Rhode Island did.
 As far as we know, this act has only been outlawed in Rhode Island, but we think it’s in poor taste no matter the state.

 In Spartanburg, South Carolina, eating watermelons in the Magnolia Street Cemetery is forbidden.
 Unlike in Indiana’s parks, where the plastic-bag-puncturing power of the rinds was to blame, Magnolia Street took this step to deter unwanted watermelon vines from sprouting up on cemetery grounds.